MastodonC/witan.send/doc/dsdr/0001-creating-new-slices-at-the-simulation-level.md

 ## Context

 The model projects future activity by creating multiple simulations of the future.
-We then run these simulation runs through a HDR Histogram to get summary statistics.
-When we use the data directly at the ay/need/setting level, then we don't need to roll it up.
+We then run these simulation results through a HDR Histogram to get summary statistics.
+When we use the data directly at the ay/need/setting + population level, then we don't need to roll up the simulation results as they are already summarised at this level.

 If we want to figure out costs, then we need to multiply each need-setting by the appropriate amount, or if we wanted to sum needs